geoext/geoext/universal-app.md

 When you see `Waiting for changes...`, open the browser using [http://localhost:1841/](http://localhost:1841/) or [http://localhost:1841/?profile=modern](http://localhost:1841/?profile=modern) to see the mobile enabled version.

+Press `CONTROL-C` to end the local server.

 ## GeoExt 3 Universal App

 Let's do it!
 Please make sure that you are able to create the ExtJS Universal App as described.
 The process to create our first GeoExt 3 is quite similar.
+The previous app was created to make sure you have all the ExtJS setup up and running.

-You already have Sencha cmd and Sencha 6.
+You already have Sencha cmd and ExtJS 6 working.
 Let's start with a basic ExtJS application.

 ```
+cd ~/WebstormProjects
-sencha -sdk "/somewhere/ExtJS 6/ext-6.0.0/" generate app MyGeoExtApp MyGeoExtApp
+sencha -sdk "/somewhere/ExtJS 6/ext-6.0.1/" generate app MyGeoExtApp MyGeoExtApp
 cd MyGeoExtApp/
 sencha app watch
 ```

 When you see `Waiting for changes...`, open the browser using [http://localhost:1841/](http://localhost:1841/) and [http://localhost:1841/?profile=modern](http://localhost:1841/?profile=modern) to make sure the basic app is running.

-If the application is running properly, you can stop the web server with `^C` and move on.
+If the application is running properly, you can stop the web server with `CONTROL-C` and move on.

 ### GeoExt 3 package repository